hannsadrian/CatanTracker/README.md

 # 🌋 Catan Tracker

-Upcoming webapp to track victory points for the boardgame Catan.
+Webapp to track victory points for the boardgame Catan.